 Many of us have great memories of watching and catching fireflies on warm summer nights.
 Remember sitting out on the patio and watching them light up the back yard?
+One would call, and another would answer, all via light.
 But lately, especially here in Maine, you may have noticed the numbers are declining.
 You’ll maybe see one or two.
 Are fireflies disappearing?
 Will the magic they bring to our warm evenings soon be gone forever?

 Turns out, firefly numbers are decreasing all over the country and all over the world.
 According to Ben Pfeiffer of Firefly.org, most of us are seeing a decline in numbers of the Big Dipper firefly (Photinus pyralis) due to several factors: light pollution, pesticide use, and loss of habitat from development.